 Last fall, our water utility banned outdoor watering.
-You can imagine the public outcry from residents with water hungry landscaping.
+You can imagine the public outcry from residents with water-hungry landscaping.

-The water utility set up a couple of sites around town with gigantic multi-thousand gallon tanks where residents could obtain free non-potable water (partially treated but not drinking quality).
+The water utility set up a couple of sites around town with gigantic multi-thousand-gallon tanks where residents could obtain free non-potable water (partially treated but not drinking quality).
 Hardware stores stocked up on portable and long-term water storage tanks and enterprising individuals with pickup trucks began offering water delivery and watering services.

 We had previously made our yard drought resistant so the ban had little impact on us, but we began worrying about our Monterey pine trees.
 The forest is already stressed and the drought has made it worse.
 We don’t normally water our trees, but we decided to try to save them by periodically having a local watering service bring water and water them.

-Several years ago, I found a suitable birdbath for our yard, meaning of sufficient size, weathered and beat up looking.
+Several years ago, I found a suitable birdbath for our yard, meaning it is of sufficient size, weathered and beat up looking.
 We hauled it up the hill and placed it in the yard where we can see it from our home office window.
 The birdbath is popular with many species of birds, an occasional thirsty deer, and once a neighbor’s cat.

 The outdoor watering ban does not stipulate birdbaths, but even if it did, I would continue to fill the birdbath with potable water; the birds are worth a little civil disobedience.

 We equipped our showers with low flow showerheads but daily showers still use a lot of water, especially if hair washing is involved.
 I don’t like being dirty but I decided to try a few water saving bathing practices.